xLPMG/machine-learning-compilers/docs/submissions/05_tensor_op.rst

 5.5.6 Performance Benchmarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We also benchmarked the results for two given configurations:
+We also benchmarked the results for some configurations:

 .. literalinclude:: ../../benchmarks/optimized_tensor_operation_benchmarks.txt
     :language: text